M. R. James:

 “I try to create sympathy for my characters and then turn the monsters loose.”

-If you feel something bad is about to happen to a character you care for, or something bad is happening it evokes a basic human emotion in you.
+For, if you feel something bad is about to happen to a character you care for, or something bad is happening it evokes a basic human emotion.
 You feel your heartbeat increase, the world outside your focus may fade to a blur and your eyes are wide open in suspense at what may happen next — for your empathy is with the characters.

 The event or situation if well painted in the words on the page can create great drama.
 It is a device that is easy to understand, but as a writer not always easy to deploy.
 As Stephen King said he tries to create sympathy with his characters.